-Figure 117.
-Numeric Keypad
+Figure 104.
+Numeric Keypad.

-For more detailed information about the functions and controls of the different dialogues of internal calls functionalities, please refer to ANNEX II.
+For more detailed information about the functions and controls of the different dialogues that appear in Z70 v2 in relation to internal calls functionalities, please refer to ANNEX II.
 Internal Call Operation.

 2.2.2.1.5.7 Chronothermostat